 In conclusion, remember that focusing only on the price of the software as the cost doesn’t take into account the full costs of the purchase.
 When software complicates what you are trying to do, instead of simplifying it, you may end up wasting productivity, efficiency, sales opportunities, staff, and even customers without intending to.

-- Purchasing Out-of-the-Box-Software or using an Overseas Development Company is the short term, fast, and usually, cheapest option that costs more than the price.
+- Purchasing Out-of-the-Box-Software or using an Overseas Development Company is the short-term, fast, and usually, cheaper option that costs more than the price.

 - Get multiple quotes and select based on credibility and custom software ROI (not just price)

 - Don’t take on new staff or expand to an in-house team first.
 Hire a freelance developer, or partner with a custom developer, until the investment makes sense.

 - Reach out to a company that can assist with non-biased software comparison and price you a custom solution, to get a true comparison of out-of-the-box vs custom software.
 Talk to The SilverLogic for more information.